 St. John’s Avalon Harps GAA are dedicated to developing the return of hurling in Newfoundland along with introducing Gaelic football.

 They played their first match on September 26, 2009.
 This was thought to be the first match in Newfoundland in roughly 125 years since the game was banned by the church in the 1880s.

 Tour The Basilica

-The Basilica is a spectacularly beautiful structure and the mother church and symbol of Roman Catholicism in Newfoundland.
+Experiencing Irish-Newfoundland In St. John’s wouldn’t be the same without a visit to The Basilica.
+This is a spectacularly beautiful structure and the mother church and symbol of Roman Catholicism in Newfoundland.
 It was built by and for the Irish and Irish Newfoundlanders.